 Heineken Blade - an innovative mini-draft beer machine

 Beneath the clever branding, Heineken is a formidable enterprise built on solid business foundations.
 But every company has weaknesses.

 Heineken may have a tremendous global footprint overall, but despite getting in early after Prohibition, the company's performance in the United States leaves a lot to be desired.
-The U.S. is second in beer consumption only after China.
+In 2021, the U.S. came second in beer consumption only after China.
 Yet Heineken has experienced less-than-stellar performance in the States, leading to downsizing 15% of their U.S. workforce in 2019.